Hippogriff/CSGNet/README.md

   ```
   Note that the expression files here should only have 3k x beam_width expressions corresponding to the 3k test examples from the CAD dataset.

+- To visualize generated expressions (programs), look at the script `visualize_expressions.py`

 ### Cite:
 ```bibtex